wind turbines

 The Perks

-It’s no surprise that the project plays a major role in steering us in the right direction environmentally.
 With all 180 expected turbines, 8.8 million MW of wind power per year will be generated to the grid, all with zero carbon emissions.
-That means greener and cleaner air.

-The project even brings an incredible number of new jobs to the area, as about 150 full-time Dominion Energy employees will be needed to operate the wind turbines.
+With new projects comes new jobs and the Coastal Virginia Offshore Wind Program has brought forth incredible career opportunities locally, as about 150 full-time Dominion Energy employees will be needed to operate the wind turbines.
 It is also expected that there will be an annual average of 900 additional jobs for the construction and 1,100 new jobs for the operation, according to the Magnum Economics Study commissioned by the Hampton Roads Alliance.

 Learn more at DominionEnergy.com.